Pyredrid/ShareCart1000-Unity/README.md

 ShareCart1000.SetSwitch3(false); //Sets Switch3 to the value FALSE

 //What not to do
-ShareCart1000.SetSwitch(false, 100); //Throws an ArgumentOutOfRangeException since there are only 8 switches ShareCart1000.GetMisc(6); //Throws an ArgumentOutOfRangeException since there are only 4 misc ShareCart1000.SetMapX(1337); //Throws an Exception since MapX has to be between 0-1023
+ShareCart1000.SetSwitchByIndex(false, 100); //Throws an ArgumentOutOfRangeException since there are only 8 switches ShareCart1000.GetMiscByIndex(4); //Throws an ArgumentOutOfRangeException since there are only 4 misc starting at index 0 ShareCart1000.SetMapX(1337); //Throws an Exception since MapX has to be between 0-1023
 ```